jonasbn/stevedore/README.md

 path stevedore not ignored and is included in Docker image
 ```

-### Passing in a ignore file using either stdin and ignorefile parameters
+### Passing in a ignore file using either stdin and ignore file parameters

 If you have a ignore file and you want to pass it to `stevedore` you can either use, the `--ignorefile parameter`: